-Update (08/29): The Clippers followed my advice.
-They traded Jared Dudley to create breathing room below the hard cap.
-But how they went about it could certainly be questioned.
+Update (08/29): The Clippers followed the logic presented in this post and created additional room below the hard cap by means of a trade.
+But how they went about it can certainly be questioned.
 The trade was rather costly, and their actions thereafter were rather surprising.

 The 2017 first round pick the Clippers sent to the Bucks is lottery protected through 2019, otherwise it becomes a pair of second round picks in 2020 and 2021.
 With the Clippers all but certain to make the playoffs in 2017, the pick will surely be conveyed to the Bucks in 2017.

 The 2015 second round pick the Clippers received was actually the Clippers’ own pick, which was previously traded to the Bucks if it falls within the 31-50 range, to the LA Lakers if it falls within the 51-55 range, and to the Denver Nuggets if it falls within in the 56-60 range.
 Now it stays with the Clippers if it falls within the 31-50 range.
-But since the Clippers will surely be a top 10 team this year, it will surely go to the Lakers or Nuggets, rendering the return of the second round pick in the Dudley trade worthless to the Clippers.
+But with the Clippers all but certain to be a top 10 team this year, it will surely go to the Lakers or Nuggets, rendering its return worthless.

 The trade therefore effectively becomes Jared Dudley and the Clippers’ 2017 first round pick to the Milwaukee Bucks in exchange for Carlos Delfino and Miroslav Raduljica.